vifreefly/kimuraframework/README.md

 # Kimurai

-> UPDATE: When I have some free time, I plan to resolve the outstanding issues for the current version (1.4.0) and release version 2.0 with the https://github.com/twalpole/apparition engine.

-Kimurai is a modern web scraping framework written in Ruby which **works out of the box with Headless Chromium/Firefox, PhantomJS**, or simple HTTP requests and **allows you to scrape and interact with JavaScript rendered websites.**
+Kimurai is a modern web scraping framework written in Ruby which **works out of the box with Headless Chromium/Firefox or simple HTTP requests and **allows you to scrape and interact with JavaScript rendered websites.**

 Kimurai is based on the well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
 Let's try an example: